KevCaz/KevCaz.github.io/content/about.md

 ## Contact

-I am a currently a post-doctoral fellow at [the McCann Lab](http://www.mccannlab.ca) at the [University of Guelph](https://www.uoguelph.ca/) (see map below).
-The easiest to contact is to send me an email <a href="mailto:kevin.cazelles@gmail.com?subject=Paper%20Request&amp;body=Dear%20Kevin%2C%20%0A%0AMessage%0A%0ASincerely%2C"><i class='far fa-envelope'></i></a> but you can also reach me at the following phone numbers **+1 519 824 4120 (ext.
+I am currently a post-doctoral fellow in [the McCann Lab](http://www.mccannlab.ca) at the [University of Guelph](https://www.uoguelph.ca/) (see map below).
+The easiest way to contact is to send me an email <a href="mailto:kevin.cazelles@gmail.com?subject=Paper%20Request&amp;body=Dear%20Kevin%2C%20%0A%0AMessage%0A%0ASincerely%2C"><i class='far fa-envelope'></i></a>, but you can also reach me at the following phone numbers **+1 519 824 4120 (ext.
 53700)**.

 <center>